Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ### Skeleton Plane

-The website is created as a desktop-first because it is easy to picture the whole image of the website, however, it is fully mobile responsive website so shoppers using a mobile phone have no difficulties looking for products and purchase them.
-Below are the wireframes of core pages of the website.<br>
+The website is created as a desktop-first because it is easy to picture the whole image of the website, however, it is a fully mobile responsive website so shoppers using a mobile phone have no difficulties looking for products and purchase them.
+Below are the wireframes of the core pages of the website.<br>

 <details>
 <summary>Home (index.html)</summary><br>